 or, e-mail us here

-Editor Kathryn Dodington has released the latest newsletter from the Museum Community at Stoke Bruerne jam packed with all the latest news and details of up coming events.
-Read it here or go to our Newsletter page to download a PDF version or click on the image below to read it on-line.
+Editor Kathryn Dodington has published the latest newsletter from the Museum Community at Stoke Bruerne jam packed with all the latest news and details of up coming events.
+Go to our Newsletter page to download a PDF version or click on the image below to read it on-line.